cbutler112358/cbutler112358.github.io/_pages/about.md

 Mathematics with highest honors from the University of Maine in 2016 (my undergraduate thesis can be found <a href="https://digitalcommons.library.umaine.edu/honors/630/">here</a>).
 I grew up in Auburn, ME where
-I developed a fascination in disease and mathematics, although I spent the first years at my undergraduate institution as a civil engineer!
+I developed a fascination of disease and mathematics, although I spent the first years at my undergraduate institution studying to become a civil engineer!
 Eventually, I committed myself to a degree in mathematics after my REU experience at the Mathematical and Theoretical Biology Institute at Arizona State University, and a grant project I worked on with Prof. David Hiebeler.
-This is also around the time when I became interested in programming to assist in some of my computational-oriented work, developing advanced knowledge in R, MATLAB, and NetLogo. </p>
+This is also around the time when I became interested in programming to assist in some of my computational-oriented work, developing advanced knowledge in R, MATLAB, and NetLogo, to name a few. </p>

 <h1>
 Research Interests